-STUDENT'S LEAVE APPLICATION
+STUDENT Γ'S LEAVE APPLICATION

 Name of the Student :

 Reg.
-No./Admission-No./Roll-No.:
+No./Admission-No./Roll-N No.:

-Programme / Branch / Semester c / Class :
+Programme / Branch / Semester r / Class:

-Period of Absence : From: To:
+Period of Absence : From:

 : Number-of-days of Leave =

 Reason for Leave-of-Absence :

-Supporting Documents Attached 1:
+Supporting Documents Attached d:

 Signature of Student :

 Number of days of Leave : already-availed being-applied-now still-available(un-availed)

 :

 Forwarded by Faculty Advisor :

 Remarks by Chairman (DUGC/DPGC/DRPC) :

 Recommendation : Approval / No-approval

 Signature of the Recommending with Date Authority : :

 Decision : Approved / No-approved

-Signature of the Approving Authwith Date nority : :
+Signature of the Approving Autl with Date hority :

-NOTE: (i) Chairman DPGC/DRPC car n approve the leave up to 14 days.

-(ii) If the leave is for more than 1 to Dean (Academic) for appr 14 days, the leave application shall be forwarded oval.
+- (i) Chairman DPGC/DRPC can approve the leave up to 14 days. - (ii) If the leave is for more than 14 days, the leave application shall be forwarded to Dean (Academic) for approval.